What is Cocoa Horizons?

 How do we allocate funds?

 The Board approves a budget and activity plan for each financial year.
 The decisions the Board makes are firmly steered by the Foundation’s mission to improve the livelihoods of cocoa farmers and their communities through sustainable, entrepreneurial farming, improved productivity, and community development.
-The allocation of Cocoa Horizon premiums is as follows:
+The allocation of Cocoa Horizons premiums is as follows*: